inclement/inclem.net/content/20250503-velsokomagnet.rst

 delightful little html5 game engine for making grid-based puzzles.
 Its smart design makes it easy to throw together many kinds of puzzle rules and just get on with designing levels.
-The `gallery <https://www.puzzlescript.net/Gallery/index.html>`__ is very inspiring, there are some absolutely genius puzzles in there teasting out amazing complexity from incredibly simple rules.
+The `gallery <https://www.puzzlescript.net/Gallery/index.html>`__ is very inspiring, there are some absolutely genius puzzles in there teasing out amazing complexity from incredibly simple rules.

 The source is available `on github <https://github.com/inclement/velsokomagnet>`__, or